 Pro Tip: Data tethering allows you to use your phone as a mobile hotspot.
 You can learn more about that here.

-U.S. Cellular comes with its own set of prepaid plans, dubbed the Simple Connect Prepaid.
-These plans come with no credit check, no overages, no activation fee, and best of all, no contract!
+U.S. Cellular comes with its own set of prepay plans, complete with no credit check, no overages, and no activation fee.
+These prepay plans come with the following:

-These plans do not come attached with unlimited talk and text to Mexico and Canada, but you can purchase the feature as an add-on to your plan for only $10 per month.
+These prepay cell phone plans do not come attached with unlimited talk and text to Mexico and Canada, but you can purchase the feature as an add-on to your plan for only $10 per month.

 Phones Offered By US Cellular